-The majority of Freehold's reserves as estimated in the Trimble Report and the Ryder Scott Report are associated with Freehold's royalty interests.
+The majority of Freehold's reserves as estimated in the Trimble Report and all of Freehold's reserves as estimated in the Ryder Scott Report are associated with Freehold's royalty interests.
 Freehold is not responsible for Development costs associated with the reserves from its royalty interests.
 Freehold does not anticipate making any Development cost expenditures relating to the reserves associated with its working interest properties and as such no future development costs have been deducted for the purposes of estimating the future net revenue associated with Freehold's reserves in the Trimble Report and Ryder Scott Report.